Elenchus/department_code/README.md

 ## Structure
 ### Overview
-The data analysis framework is split broadly into two sections:
+The data analysis framework is split broadly into two sections:<br/>
 • The 'utilities' folder contains tools used across data analyses, such as logging, graphing, and data extraction functions.
 It also contains an abstract base class and a template for data analyses<br/>
 • The 'data analysis' folder (and other, removed folders) contain instances of various data analyses which conform to the base class.<br/>